-- Allergen specific IgE testing: Immunoassay and RAST (radioallergosorbent) are blood tests that are used to screen for type I allergen-specific IgE antibodies.
-Allergen-specific IgE antibody testing involves taking a blood sample and checking for each allergen suspected.
+- Allergen-specific IgE blood testing: this is testing that is used to help diagnose allergies.
+The test measures the amount of allergen-specific IgE antibodies in the blood in order to detect an allergy to a particular substance.
+It involves taking a blood sample and checking for each allergen suspected.
 Allergens may be selected one at a time or by choosing panels such as food panels, which contain the most common adult or child food allergens, and regional weed and grass panels, which contain the most common airborne allergens in the location where the person lives.
 Individual selections are very specific; for example: bumble bee versus honeybee, egg white versus egg yolk, common ragweed versus western ragweed.

-The doctor will select the most appropriate allergens; usually someone will only be truly allergic to a few substances (4 or less).
+The health practitioner will select the most appropriate allergens.
+Usually someone will only be truly allergic to a few substances (4 or less).
 If a specific IgE test is negative, then chances are that the person tested is not allergic to that substance, but a positive test must be evaluated in the context of the person's clinical history.
-Someone can have a low level and still have a severe reaction to actual exposure to the allergen or an elevated level and never experience a reaction.
+Someone can have a low level of IgE and still have a severe reaction to actual exposure to the allergen or an elevated level and never experience a reaction.
 Children who outgrow a food allergy may continue to have positive IgE test results for many years.

 - Skin prick or scratch tests are done in an allergist's or dermatologist's office and must be done by a trained professional.
 They are often used to detect airborne allergies such as pollens, dust, and molds.
 Because of the potential for a severe reaction, skin prick tests are not usually used for food allergies.
 The person being tested must not have significant eczema or be taking antihistamines or certain antidepressants for several days before the skin prick test.
 False positives can arise with even a non-allergic person if the dosage of the allergen is high enough.

-- Intradermal allergy skin tests, using injections that form a bubble under the skin, may be done but they are not widely accepted because of a high false positive rate.
+- Intradermal allergy skin tests, using injections that form a bubble under the skin, may be done but they are not widely accepted because of a high false-positive rate.

 - Patch testing.
 Delayed hypersensitivity skin and patch tests are the easiest methods of testing for type IV delayed hypersensitivity.
 A concentration of the suspected allergen is applied to the skin under a nonabsorbent adhesive patch and left for 48 hours.
 If burning or itching develops more rapidly, the patch is removed.
-A positive test consists of redness with some hardening and swelling of the skin, and, sometimes, vesicle (blister-like) formation.
+A positive test consists of redness with some hardening and swelling of the skin and sometimes vesicle (blister-like) formation.
 Some reactions will not appear until after the patches are removed, so the test sites are also checked at 72 and 96 hours.

 - Oral food challenges are considered the "gold standard" for diagnosing food allergies.
 They are labor-intensive and require close medical supervision because reactions can be severe, including life-threatening anaphylaxis.
 Food challenges involve giving a person small amounts of unmarked potential food allergens in capsule or intravenous form and watching for allergic reactions.
 Negatives are confirmed with larger meal-sized portions of food.